Religious Studies (REL)

 This course introduces students to religious traditions from around the world through the lens of sacred texts.
 Students encounter a range of holy writings while learning about interpretation, the creation of religious communities, and different comparative and thematic approaches.
 Any number of traditions could be explored, including Hinduism, Buddhism, Judaism, Christianity, Islam, and many others.

 An introductory course on gender and religion that examines men’s ways of being and behaving and its collective influence on Western religious thought and practice.
 Particular attention will be given to analyzing hegemonic forms of masculinity that support patriarchal gender ideologies and invest religions with androcentric biases.
 Course readings will touch on major theological conversations (god, human, etc.) and religious concerns (faith, ethics, etc.).
-Arts/humanities (2019).
+Fulfills humanities requirement (1998).
+Arts/humanities requirement (2019).

 May also be offered at 250, 350 and 450 levels.
 Possible offerings include Sufism; Gendered Spiritualities; Music in the Muslim World; Exodus from Moses to Bob Marley; Feminine Images in Biblical and Christian Literature; Social Reform and Personal Therapy; 19th- and 20th-century American Religion and Mysticism.